meghnaaallam/webapp/README.md

 **NOTE: The builder to be used is amazon-ebs.**

 OS: Ubuntu 22.04 LTS

 Build: built on the default VPC

 Device Name: /dev/sda1/

 Volume Size: 50GiB

 Volume Type: gp2

 Have valid provisioners.
 Pre-installed dependencies using a shell script.
-Web application software pre-installed on the AMI.

 > I've written a shell script to install dependencies needed for the app to run on the EC2 instance

 ### Custom AMI creation
-To create the custom AMI from the .pkr.hcl template created earlier, use the commands given below:
+To create the custom AMI from the .pkr.hcl template as mentioned above, use the commands given below:

 ```js
 # Installs all packer plugins mentioned in the config template